Parking-Master/FPS-X/README.md

 - Major performance updates have been introduced, optimizing gameplay for more general/older devices and browsers.
 - New zooming capabilities have been added, where the game is programmed to zoom into the 3d gun, instead of displaying a fake scope image like FPS3.

+### Current job(s)
+- Create all hand-held weapons, weapon sound effects, and weapon capabilities
+  - Planned finish time: 3 weeks from now

+### Next job
+- Add controls and UI for Touch Screens, Gamepads, and Desktops
+  - Plan to start: 3 weeks from now

 ### ❗ Update: Almost there!
 If you don't know already, actual focused development on FPS-X will begin _June 10th_.
 Next week, development starts!